meglwhy/tp/docs/DeveloperGuide.md

 ### Use Case: U1.
 Create Household Record

 **Main Success Scenario:**
-1. User selects the option to add a household.
+1. User adds a household and enters household name, address, and contact information.
 2. System prompts for household details.
-3. User enters household name, address, and contact information.
-4. System validates the input.
+3. System validates the input.
-5. System saves the household record.
+4. System saves the household record.
-6. System displays a confirmation message.
+5. System displays a confirmation message.

     Use case ends.

 **Extensions:**

-4a.
+3a.
 Invalid input provided.
-* 4a1.
+* 3a1.
 System displays an error message.
-* 4a2.
-User corrects input and retries.
-Use case resumes from step 4.
+Use case resumes from step 1.

-6a.
+5a.
 System fails to save the household record.
-* 6a1.
+* 5a1.
 System displays an error message indicating the failure.
-* 6a2.
+* 5a2.
 System prompts the user to retry saving.
-* 6a3.
+* 5a3.
 If the issue persists, the system logs the error for troubleshooting.
 Use case resumes from step 3 or ends if saving is unsuccessful.

 ---